simonratner/node-alloc/README.md

 Use
 ---
 Configure a new buddy allocator.
-Optional `minSize` option can be used to limit the smallest slice that the allocator will allocate (defaults to 1); any requests for fewer than `minSize` bytes will still use up a `minSize` block.
+Optional `minSize` can be used to limit the smallest block that the allocator will allocate (defaults to 1); any requests for fewer than `minSize` bytes will still use up a `minSize` block.
 ```javascript
 var BuddyAllocator = require('alloc').BuddyAllocator;
 var buddy = new BuddyAllocator(16384, {minSize: 16});
 ```

-Allocate some blocks, but remember to free them later.
+Allocate some blocks, and remember to free them later.
 ```javascript
 var block = buddy.alloc(960);
 buddy.free(block);